AkhilP9182/EVA5---Extensive-Vision-AI/S10/README.md

 ___

 # **Plots:**
-Following are the Validation Accuracy and Validation loss graphs generated: <br/>
+Following are the Validation Accuracy and Validation loss graphs generated (the training loss curve diverges from the test loss curve after a while, and it reaches almost 100%, indiciating an overfit.
+This could be reduced by increasing the L2 Regularization parameter while training): <br/>
 *   Validation and Training Accuracy v/s Epochs: <br/>
 ![S10_accuracy](https://github.com/AkhilP9182/EVA5---Extensive-Vision-AI/blob/main/S10/images/S10_accuracy.png?raw=true)